hillari/discord-bot/README.md

 # CS Coding  Group Bot
-Useless and sassy bot for testing purposes.
-Build using discord.py API
+Useless and sassy bot for testing and tinkering.
+Build with discord.py API

-Config and env files are NOT TRACKED.
-The token, prefix, and guild are defined in these files so you will have to generate your own .env file if you want to run the code yourself.
+Secrets are of course not tracked.
+Token, prefix, and guild are stored locally so remember you'll have to create this file (.env in this case) yourself if you want to run this bot.

 © Hillari M. Denny 2019

-###Technologies
+### Current Technologies
 <li> Python 3.6.8 </li>
 <li> discord.py 1.2.x</li>

-See requirements.txt for dependencies.